Christchurch City Sustainable Living Info

 The City Council uses a kerbside three bin system: yellow lid for reyclables, green for compostables and red for landfill.

 Data is available on waste collected, recycled and landfilled in & for Christchurch. (landfill is mostly at Kate Valley)

 The Council's aim is to minimise waste reaching landfills.
-Read more in this free E-book.
+Read more on this One Planet website

 There are healthy, less polluting & often cheaper alternatives to common household chemicals: see this free PDF.